-Galatasaray v Barcelona
+Barca beat Galatasaray in Europa League

 Booking

-Marcão (Galatasaray) is shown the yellow card for excessive celebration.
+Gavi (Barcelona) is shown the yellow card for a bad foul.

 Post update